-As at 31 December 2022, the Bank's net losses arising from the cash flow hedge with the amount of RMB 1.17 million(31 December 2021: RMB 1.47 million) were recognized in other comprehensive income, which was immaterial.
-There were no transactions for which cash flow hedge accounting had to be ceased for the year ended 31 December 2022, as a result of the highly probable cash flows no longer being expected to occur.
+As of 31 December 2023, effective portion of gains or losses on hedging instruments in cash flow hedges, which was included in other comprehensive income, was RMB 3.04 million (31 December 2022: RMB 1.17 million).
+Net profit or losses of ineffectiveness in cash flow hedge is immaterial, and there were no transactions for which cash flow hedge accounting had to be ceased for the year ended 31 December 2023, as a result of the highly probable cash flows no longer being expected to occur.